Motivation and DisciplineMotivation and Discipline

 Not long ago, I watched a video on Instagram of a teenager playing the solo of a famous metal song, – not good whatsoever.
 It became obvious he was out of sync, with wrong string bends, amongst other mistakes.

 However, most viewers were encouraging him to push harder: “Don’t give up,” “Practice more, you’ll get it,” “You rock.”
-As a result, one viewer offered to show him how to play it right, plus suggesting some techniques to improve his skills.
+One viewer even offered to show him how to play it right, plus suggesting some techniques to improve his skills.

-Motivation is of paramount importance, but temporary – simply a spark, a feeble flame.
-It fades after time.
+Motivation is of paramount importance but temporary – simply a spark, a feeble flame.
+It fades over time.

 “Discipline is the bridge between goal and accomplishment.”
 Jim Rohn.